Wumpf/Seeed-nRF52840-Sense-projects/README.md

 Preparation
 -----------
 Connect the device to your computer and double tap the reset button, can be a bit fiddly.
 This will bring up a (virtual!)
-USB drive which contains amont other things a bootloader.txt file.
+USB drive which contains among other things a bootloader.txt file.

 For me this looks like so: